How to Keep White Bedding Clean with Dogs: Tips from Jennifer Adams

 Jennifer Adams Luxury Pet Blankets

 Another excellent option that will keep your bedding—and furniture—clean is to give your furry friend his or her own pet blanket.
-You can spread out the pet blanket on top of your bedding or sofa, and use it in your car to protect the upholstery.
+You can spread out the pet blanket on top of your bedding or sofa, or use it in your car to protect the upholstery.
+And with our range of luxury pet blankets, you don’t have to sacrifice style!

 Both blankets will give your pet the joys of relaxation and ease.
 Your furry companion is sure to appreciate the gift!

 What are your tips for keeping your bedding clean with dogs?
-Tell us below in the comments.
+Be sure to tell us below in the comments.